rishrust/BallShooter/Readme.md

-everything is commented
+﻿
+Most Logic is Commented

-particel system is pretty broken but works))) use build .sh to work with
+particle system is pretty weak but works))) use build .sh to  compile